Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Mode-Decomposition Method

-In turbulent plasma, MHD fluctuations consist of incompressible Alfvén modes, compressible fast and slow (magnetosonic) modes, as well as fluctuations that deviate from the MHD linear dispersion relations owing to nonlinear interactions \citep{Zhao2024a,Yuen2025}.
-The linear dispersion relations of Alfvén, fast, and slow modes are given by \citep{Hollweg1975}

-where $f_{\rm A}$, $f_{\rm fast}$, and $f_{\rm slow}$ denote the eigenfrequencies of Alfvén, fast, and slow modes, respectively.
+In turbulent plasma, MHD fluctuations consist of incompressible Alfvén modes, compressible fast and slow (magnetosonic) modes, as well as fluctuations that deviate from the linear dispersion relations owing to nonlinear interactions \citep{Zhao2024a,Yuen2025}.
+The linear dispersion relations are given by $f_{\rm A}=k_\parallel V_{A}/(2\pi)$, $f_{\rm fast}=kV_{\rm ph,+}/(2\pi)$, and $f_{\rm slow}=kV_{\rm ph,-}/(2\pi)$, where $f_{\rm A}$, $f_{\rm fast}$, and $f_{\rm slow}$ denote the eigenfrequencies of Alfvén, fast, and slow modes, respectively \citep{Hollweg1975}.
 The phase speeds of fast and slow modes are given by